 The World Food Programme is the world's largest humanitarian agency fighting hunger worldwide.
-In emergencies, we get food to where it is needed, saving the lives of victims of war, civil conflict and natural disasters.
-After the cause of an emergency has passed, we use food to help communities rebuild their lives.
+In emergencies, WFP gets food to where it is needed, saving the lives of victims of war, civil conflict and natural disasters.
+After the cause of an emergency has passed, WFP uses food to help communities rebuild their lives.
 WFP is part of the United Nations system and is voluntarily funded.

 1. Save lives and protect livelihoods in emergencies2.
-Prevent acute hunger and invest in disaster preparedness and mitigation measures3.
-Restore and rebuild lives and livelihoods in post-conflict, post-disaster or transition situations4.
-Reduce chronic hunger and undernutrition5.
+Support or restore food security and nutrition and establish or rebuild livelihoods in fragile settings and following emergencies3.
+Reduce risk and enable people, communities and countries to meet their own food and nutrition needs4.
+Reduce under-nutrition and break the intergenerational cycle of hunger5.
 Strengthen the capacities of countries to reduce hunger, including through hand-over strategies and local purchase

 WFP Office in Brussels Avenue des Arts 41 B-1040 Brussels (Belgium) Tel: +32-2-500-0910 Fax: +32-2-500-7790 E-mail:

 From local procurement to school meals, our Fact Sheets provide you with a rapid overview of the issues affecting WFP and its work to combat hunger.

 Policy and Outreach

 WFP produces and contributes to a wide range of reports and studies on hunger-related questions, offering important inputs to policy debates.